koedukativ/railway/README.md

-ViewTrainByStation | Displays all trains at a specified station ViewMaintenance    | Displays all trains and allows to toggle maintenance status ViewTrainMover     | Displays all trains and allows to move to different stations
+ViewTrainByStation | Displays all trains at a specified station ViewMaintenance    | Displays all trains and allows to toggle maintenance status ViewTrainMover     | Displays all trains and allows to move to different stations Controllers        | Generate the SQL for the dbConnection to ElephantSQL routes             | Create the Endpoints for API Calls

 # Credits